sourabhdalvi/Energy-Research-Group-PSU/README.md

 # Energy-Research-Group-PSU
-System Setup Repository for Penn State Energy Research Group (Dr.Mort Webster)
+#### System Setup Repository for Penn State Energy Research Group

+---

-1. First Step is to install Miniconda which works as a package manager and allows user to create seperate environments for different projects
+#### 1. First Step is to install Miniconda which works as a package manager and allows user to create seperate environments for different projects
 ```bash
 [spd13@comp-ic-0014 ~]$ cd Downloads